March West: The march

 The trip was just as rough for the main body, proceeding across the southern Canadian prairies.
 Food began to run out and, due to the expedition having failed to bring any water bottles, the men had no option but to drink contaminated local water.
-Another detachment of the sicker men and livestock were left behind at Old Wives Lake.
+Another detachment of the sicker men and livestock was left behind at Old Wives Lake.
 On August 24 the expedition reached the Cypress Hills, where the weather turned wet and cold, and the expedition's horses began to die.

 French had thought Fort Whoop-Up would be found at the junction of the Bow and Oldman rivers, where the South Saskatchewan River begins, but when they arrived on 10 September there was nothing there, as the fort was in fact about 75 miles (120 kilometres) away.
 The NWMP had expected the area to contain good grazing for their horses but it was barren and treeless.
 French described it as "little better than a desert" and his men were reduced to drinking muddy water gathered from marshland.
 Having sent out search parties with no success, the expedition now faced the total loss of their horses and imminent starvation.

 French abandoned the plan to move further towards Whoop-Up and instead travelled 70 miles (110 kilometres) south towards the Sweet Grass Hills, close to the border, where supplies could be bought from suppliers in the United States.
 Yet more horses died from the cold and hunger and many of the men were barefoot and in rags when they arrived, having travelled a total of nearly 900 mi.

 After resupplying, French sent divisions D and E back east, before taking B, C and F to travel to Fort Whoop-Up in October 1874.

 The expedition had been badly planned and executed, and almost failed.
 One historian described it as "a monumental fiasco of poor planning, ignorance, incompetence, and cruelty to men and beasts".